 It's still a big problem.

-And um I've been talking to them about you know the oil prices and stuff like that, and they have really been going nuts over the oil prices and the gas prices, especially.
+And I've been talking to them about the oil prices and stuff like that.

-And I've told them, I've reminded them since uh Bush overturned the presidential ban that oil prices and gas prices have gone down.
+And I've told them, I've reminded them since Bush overturned the presidential ban that oil prices and gas prices have gone down.

-So what they got to start doing is calling their congressmen um and start complaining to them and get them to overturn the congressional ban.
+So what they got to start doing is calling their congressmen and start complaining to them and get them to overturn the congressional ban.

-Now, whether they're gonna do it or not, I don't know.
+Now, whether they're going to do it or not, I don't know, but I already plan on doing it.

 I know.

-I guarantee it's so we're just I'm just trying to face reality here.
+So I'm just trying to face reality here.

-Okay, because I just want to warn you that if the gasoline price continues to come down, and it stays below three dollars, or I'm sorry, in the three dollar risk, stays below four dollars for a long enough period of time, I want you to steal yourself.
+Okay, because I just want to warn you that if the gasoline price continues to come down and it stays below $3, or I'm sorry, in the $3 risk, it stays below $4 for a long enough period of time.

-The drive-by media is gonna report the massive drop in prices of gasoline, they'll tie it to Obama's economic meeting today And advice that people are confident now.
+They'll tie it to Obama's economic meeting today and advice that people are confident now.

-They'll throw in some supply and demand things too, but they will try to say, look at the gas, because they don't want it to be an electoral issue.
+They'll throw in some supply and demand things too, but they will try to say, look at the gas because they don't want it to be an electoral issue.

-The drive-by's of Democrats, if it's coming down, don't want it to be an electoral issue.
+The drive-bys, the Democrats, if it's coming down, don't want it to be an electoral issue because that helps the incumbents if you're not as angry about it.

 So they're going to be trying to tell you any number of things to keep you confused about it.

-What do you think, folks, the most popular, the most widely sold vehicle in China is?
+The most popular, the most widely sold vehicle in China is while you're getting rid of yours.

 Hey, get this.